-It is best to think of the Filter Menu as a collection based filter, it not a tag based filter, even though it uses tags.
+It is best to think of the Filter Menu as a collection based filter, not a tag-based filter, even though it uses tags.
 With that in mind, we always want to make sure our products are in the right collection first, before we start adding any tags.

 What is happening is that the source of the filters is the collection, not the tags.
 The Filter Menu app will try to keep the collection and the tags in sync, so if you manually add a tag it will see that the newly tagged product is not in the collection and will remove it.

 Believe it or not this is a good thing though, so bear with us.
 It is often much easier to manage your collections with rules rather than having to manually apply many tags to each of the products.

 So at the end of all this, what you need to do if you want to add a product to a filter is to either: